marospekarik/decawave-unity-greenscape/README.md

 4. Additonally follow [Resonance Audio setup](https://resonance-audio.github.io/resonance-audio/) in a case that spatial audio is not working
 5. Build the app for android and connect the device with the same network

+All scripts + additional scripts that controlls moving game objects can be found in *src/Assets/Scripts*